12 Best Banks in South Carolina for 2025

 Known for its excellent customer service, South Carolina Federal Credit Union also offers a compelling mix of low fees and competitive rates.
 Although there’s an $8 monthly fee, meeting certain requirements can have it waived.

-The credit union requires a $25 initial deposit to open an account, but once you’re a member, you can enjoy rates of up to 2.25% APY on savings accounts, 3.11% APY on share certificates, and 3.25% APY on money market accounts.
+The credit union requires a $25 initial deposit to open an account.
+Once you’re a member, you can access a variety of savings options with competitive rates on savings accounts, share certificates, and money market accounts.

 For those looking to finance a home or car, SCFCU offers competitive loan rates.
 Additionally, you can choose from multiple credit card options.